akualab/occult/README.md

 the variable `s` has the value produced by `aProcessor` for `key` 111.

-Finally, to build an application, we add the ProcFunc functions to an app using `app.Add()` and `app.AddSource()`.
+Finally, to build an application and get Processor instances, we add the ProcFunc functions to an app using `app.Add()` and `app.AddSource()`.
 The latter will set a flag to indicate that is a slow source.
 This information will be used to allocate work to nodes efficiently.

+Note that a ProcFunc can be used to create more than one processor.
+The Processor instances will have the same functionality but may use different inputs adn parameters.
+ProcFunc can be written to be highly reusable or highly customized for the application (one-time use).

+As always, with Go, we decide to reuse or rewrite using a pargamatic approach.
+Writing custom code can be much faster and cleaner than writing reusable code.
+Fewer levels of indirection makes code simpler and easier to understand.

 ## Using a Cluster

 ### Not Implemented Yet
-The cluster functionality is not yet implemented but should be relatively simnple given the tools already available (Go [RPC](http://golang.org/pkg/net/rpc/) for interprocess communication and perhaps and, perhaps, [CoreOS etcd](https://github.com/coreos/etcd) to coordinate the cluster, and [levigo](https://github.com/jmhodges/levigo) which provides bindings for leveldb.
+The cluster functionality is not yet implemented but should be relatively simple given the tools already available (Go [RPC](http://golang.org/pkg/net/rpc/) for interprocess communication and, perhaps, [CoreOS etcd](https://github.com/coreos/etcd) to coordinate the cluster, and [levigo](https://github.com/jmhodges/levigo) which provides bindings for leveldb.

 ### Finding Memory